It’s an app world, you know? Both the Apple App Store and Google Play boast more than one million selections. You probably

 Catering to a unique app following that listens to its community, this site calls itself the “United Nations of mobile – independently each community stands strong on its own, built upon its own core group of mobile experts and enthusiasts.”
 Mobile Nations provides updates on each of the major operating systems in four online communities – Android Central, CrackBerry, iMore and Windows Phone Central.
 From how-tos to forums to podcasts, the Mobile Nations team covers all things apps in an active online forum.

 Sure, the Guardian is based out of the U.K. But Stuart Dredge’s apps blog sparks interesting conversations about apps and how we use them.
 Dredge, a freelance journalist and editor specializing in mobile apps and content, writes weekly roundups of the top apps for tablets and smartphones, and gets insights from app developers in interviews about their work and potential trends.
 He also uses alternative story formats to deliver the news, including a recent live blog about how children are using devices and apps.
-You’ll be sure to find a variety of content here to feed your appetite.
-Get it?
+You’ll be sure to find a variety of content here to feed your app

 This site, for which I’m a contributor, cuts through the millions of apps in the world and spotlights the cream of the crop.
 The Recapp offers a daily download suggestion (varying from fun, cool or just plain new), helpful roundups to use in everyday situations, in-depth reviews sighting pros and cons, and insightful “5 Questions With” interviews with developers of some of the top apps in the industries.
 Readers can go behind the scenes of their favorite tools and see what inspired the design and features.